uelkerd/governance-token-distribution-analyzer/docs/governance_token_roadmap.md

 - Add MakerDAO (MKR) for governance token with different economic model
 - Include Yearn Finance (YFI) representing community-driven governance evolution
 - Integrate Balancer (BAL) showing liquidity mining governance distribution

+**Note:** Protocol expansion is deferred until after the MVP is fully validated and deployed.
+The current focus is on ensuring a robust, production-ready application for Compound, Uniswap, and Aave.

 ### Data Quality Enhancements
 - Implement data validation and cross-reference verification